jvalaj/jvalaj/README.md

 ## 🚀 About Me

-- I am Jvalaj Pandey, a Computer Science major studying at the University of South Florida, currently building [Nav AI](https://navai.vercel.app/).
+- I am Jvalaj Pandey, a Computer Science major studying at the University of South Florida, currently working as a Co-Op for Delta Airlines.

-📚 Outside the tech world, I enjoy reading, drawing, and mountain biking!
+📚 Outside the tech world, I enjoy reading philosophy, creating art, and building cool things!

 ## 🛠️ Skills & Technologies